syncfusion-content/blazor-docs/blazor/tooltip/style.md

+---
+layout: post
+title: Style in Blazor Tooltip Component | Syncfusion
+description: Learn about Style in Blazor Tooltip component of Syncfusion, and more details.
+platform: Blazor
+control: Tooltip
+documentation: ug
+---

 # Styles and Appearance

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.